iecetitiz/tmdb-movie-elt-pipeline-airflow/README.md

 The pipeline transforms the raw `tmdb_5000_movies` and `tmdb_5000_credits` datasets into the following **Delta Tables** in the Silver Layer.

-The ETL process normalizes semi-structured JSON arrays into relational tables to enable efficient querying:
+The ELT process normalizes semi-structured JSON arrays into relational tables to enable efficient querying:

 | Table Name | Description | Source Column |
 | :--- | :--- | :--- |